 This week’s webinar was on the topic of the SharePoint migration.
-The webinar was hosted by Toni Frankola, SPDocKit’s product owner, 7-time Microsoft MVP, and the CEO of Acceleratio Ltd.
+The webinar was hosted by Toni Frankola, SPDocKit’s product owner, 9-time Microsoft MVP, and the CEO of SysKit.

 In this webinar summary, we’re going to outline the key elements of SharePoint migration, as discussed in the webinar.
-Toni starts with a brief introduction and an overview of SPDocKit then heads over to the demo that was segmented into three parts to allow him to show you in detail how SPDocKit features can help you prepare for a potential upgrade to the next version of SharePoint.
-Additionally, he discusses how SPDocKit can be of help in other SharePoint endeavors and projects and how can you be more successful in planning and performing a SharePoint management.
+Toni starts with a brief introduction of SPDocKit then heads over to the demo.
+The demo itself is segmented into three parts to show you in detail how SPDocKit features can help you prepare for a potential upgrade to the next version of SharePoint.
+Additionally, he discusses how SPDocKit can be of help in other SharePoint projects and how can you be more successful in planning and performing a SharePoint management.

 In case you missed our webinar, here’s a video recording for you check to out.